 Your former spouse can execute a quitclaim deed as part of the sale.
 This legal document proves that your former spouse has relinquished their rights to the property.

 Another way to agree on a “buyout” of the home is to calculate its value and exchange assets equal to the house’s value or the spouse’s share.
 For example, if the home is valued at $200,000 and has equal ownership, your share is worth $100,000.
 Instead of paying this directly, you could exchange:

 - Other valuable property

 Exchanging assets saves you the trouble of refinancing, and you can handle this aspect of the divorce or separation agreement without the court getting involved.
-It will still require the use of a quitclaim deed for your spouse to relinquish their interest in the home.
+Your spouse will still require a quitclaim deed to relinquish their interest in the home.

 Both methods require an appraisal of the home’s value to complete the buyout process.